Giovanni Battista Velluti

 Giovanni Battista Velluti, colloquially "Giambattista" (28 January 1780 – 22 January 1861), was an Italian castrato.
 Considered "the last great castrato", he had a reputation of being something of a diva, with some singers refusing to appear with him.

 Biography

 Born in Pausula (near Macerata), Italy, a local doctor castrated him at the age of eight as treatment for a cough and high fever.
 Velluti's father, who had planned on a military career for his son, enrolled him in musical training.
-He became close friends with Luigi Cardinal Chiaramonte, the man who would become Pope Pius VII, after singing a cantata sometime in his teenage years.
+He became close friends with Luigi Cardinal Chiaramonte, the man who would become Pope Pius VII, after the Cardinal witnessed Velluti's singing of a cantata sometime in his teenage years.
 In 1800, he made his debut at Forlì.